St Ignatius Roman Catholic Church and Convent, Bourke

-St Ignatius Roman Catholic Church and Convent is a heritage-listed Roman Catholic church and convent at 3-7 Meek Street, Bourke, Bourke Shire, New South Wales, Australia.
+St Ignatius Roman Catholic Church and Convent is a heritage-listed Roman Catholic church and former convent at 3–7 Meek Street, Bourke, in the Orana region of New South Wales, Australia.
 The property is owned by the Diocese of Wilcannia-Forbes, and used by the Parish of Bourke.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 St Ignatius Roman Catholic Church is the oldest documented building in Bourke, opening in April 1874.

 The wrought iron St Ignatius Convent building was built in 1896.

 In 2015, the convent and church received $150,000 in state government funding to return the convent to its 1924 state, remove inappropriate additions and balcony infill, and repair deteriorating woodwork, while weatherproofing both church and convent.

 Heritage listing

 St Ignatius Roman Catholic Church and Convent was listed on the New South Wales State Heritage Register on 2 April 1999.